Afua Adwo Jectey Hesse: Career

 She is a woman of many firsts.
-She was the first female Paediatric Surgeon in Ghana as well as the first woman surgeon from her alma mater and served as the President of the Medical Women’s International Association, another first for a Ghanaian in the 91-year history of the Association which is the first International Professional Women’s Association.
+She was the first female Paediatric Surgeon in Ghana as well as the first woman surgeon from her alma mater and served as the President of the Medical Women's International Association, another first for a Ghanaian in the 91-year history of the Association which is the first International Professional Women's Association.

-She is a Professor of Surgery at the University of Ghana Medical School and has served in various capacities at both the Medical School and the Korle Bu Teaching Hospital with over three decades of experience.
-She was the first female to serve as Head of the Department of Surgery, Director of Medical Affairs, Head of the Paediatric Surgery Unit and subsequently the Acting CEO of the Korle Bu Teaching Hospital.
+She is a professor of surgery at the University of Ghana Medical School and has served in various capacities at both the Medical School and the Korle Bu Teaching Hospital with over three decades of experience.
+She was the first female to serve as Head of the Department of Surgery, Director of Medical Affairs, Head of the Paediatric Surgery Unit and subsequently the Acting CEO of the Korle Bu Teaching Hospital on the retirement of Nii Otu Nartey.
 She was the first female Honorary Secretary of the Ghana Medical Association.
-She lectures at both undergraduate and post graduate levels at the University of Ghana Medical School and is a reviewer for various International peer reviewed medical journals.
+She lectures at both undergraduate and post graduate levels at the University of Ghana Medical School and is a reviewer for various International peer-reviewed medical journals.
 She has undertaken several assignments including serving as a Consultant for the Ministry of Health, serving on boards of some companies and tertiary institutions and the Ghana Medical Association and the University Community in various capacities.